-Unrestricted funds represent funds generated via activities such as sale of materials, lettings, catering and music lessons to students, income from the Office of National Statistics for taking part in an infection survey and income from universities with respect to student teachers.
+Unrestricted funds represent funds generated via activities such as sale of materials, lettings, catering and music lessons to students, exam fee income from universities with respect to student teachers.
 It also includes the brought forward surplus on conversion to Academy status.
-The surplus on this fund at the year end was £386,000 and these funds can be used at the discretion of the Governors to meet the charitable objectives of the School.
+The surplus on this fund at the year end was £387,000 and these funds can be used at the discretion of the Governors to meet the charitable objectives of the School.